fbpx

 Look carefully at this spot with low water level…

-Old Outhouse Cove is best described as a channel swing cove with isolated patches of chunk rock banks, drop offs, and ledges.
+Old Outhouse Cove is best characterized by its channel swing, accompanied by scattered chunk rock banks, drop-offs, and ledges.

 Located: East lake, Fishing arm